 For many couples, their home is their single most valuable asset.
 How you and your STBX decide to handle the division of this asset will have a profound impact on the rest of your life.
 That’s why Real Estate Divorce Specialist, Joan Rogliano says a competent Realtor is a critical member of your Professional Support Team.

 I absolutely endorse Joan’s team approach.
 Before you even start thinking about whether you should sell or keep the marital home, you need to understand who holds what legal rights to it.
 That may not be straightforward if say your STBX owned the house before you were married.
 Referrals from friends is a great way to find an attorney and before you meet with one, it’s a good idea to check the firm’s website.
-Any decent, reputable law firm should have a site like the Weinberger Law Group and you’ll be able to access a ton of information specific to the laws in your state which will will help you start to identify your issues and concerns.

 Here’s Joan with more on how a Real Estate Divorce Specialist can help you:

 Divorce is a word that brings discomfort to many people.
 It can also be a word that connects us.
 Most everyone knows someone who has been through a divorce, so ironically it can be a great conversation starter and create an immediate bond between people.

 I’ve gone through a divorce, and I’m also a Real Estate Divorce Specialist.
 So, professionally I’ve worked with many clients experiencing this life changing transition.
 I know how scary and confusing it can be.
 Most people say they “didn’t know the extent of what they didn’t know.”
 That is until the dust settles, it’s over, and reality sets in.
 Then the cold facts hit that if solid informed decisions weren’t made it is unlikely they can be reversed.
 At the very least to reverse these decisions takes a huge emotional and financial toll.